davidarchanjo/spring-certified-developer-study-guide/README.md

 To apply AND operation, we can group custom conditions in the @Conditional and additionally set others @Conditional-based annotations to the component.
 I demonstrate this operation [here](/spring-conditional/src/main/java/io/davidarchanjo/Config.java#L51).

 ## External Application Properties
-By default, Spring Boot will find and load `application.[properties|yml]` files from the following locations when your application boots up. **Be aware of this list is ordered by precedence with values from lower items overriding earlier ones**:
+By default, Spring Boot will find and load `application.[properties|yml]` files from the following locations when your application boots up. **Bear in mind that this list is ordered by precedence with values from lower items overriding earlier ones**:

 > 📌 Spring applications have in its classpath the `src/main/resource` folder location by default.